dutchigor/pluggable-electron/README.md

 **Pluggable Electron is a framework to build Electron apps that can be extended by other parties.**

 ### :heavy_exclamation_mark: Notice :heavy_exclamation_mark:
 Note that this project is under active development.
-The main branch should work so feel free to try it out and [report](https://github.com/dutchigor/pluggable-electron/issues) it if you have any questions of find any issues, but expect breaking changes still at this point.
+I'll try to keep the main branch in working order so feel free to try it out and [report](https://github.com/dutchigor/pluggable-electron/issues) it if you have any questions of find any issues.
+But expect breaking changes still at this point.

 ## Introduction